Test Analysis - Smart Charging for PEVs

 write_csv(design_pilot, here('pilot', 'data', 'cbc_questions_pilot.csv'))

-In the above codes, the cbc_profiles() function is used to define the attributes, which is the same as the attributes table described in our pilot survey.
+In the above code, the cbc_profiles() function is used to define the attributes, which is the same as the attributes table described in our pilot survey.

 The cbc_design() function is used to define the conjoint questions.
 There ought to be 500 respondents, 2 alternatives per question, and 5 questions per respondent.
 Therefore, there should be 2500 question responses.
 There is also a “No Choice” included.
 These values are arbitrarily chosen.